 - Some degree of centralization, where large mining pools can “team up” to occupy 51% of the network.

 Such extreme exhaustion of resources and energy ultimately leads to exorbitant and wasteful energy costs, something Ethereum founder Vitalik Buterin and the ETH community are looking to curb.
-On March 30th, 2018, Buterin released his first version and implementation guide for Casper, Ethereum’s new hybrid PoW/PoS consensus mechanism.
+The Eth 2.0 implementation guide and specs were first released on the Ethereum Github page, and the Beacon Chain, Ethereum’s proof-of-stake blockchain, was been deployed last December 1, 2020.

 What is Proof-of-Stake?